 How to Book

-Martigny is a tiny Swiss town and there isn’t much to do here.
-You can even schedule a morning walk and hop onto the train to your next destination the very same day.
+Martigny is a tiny town and there isn’t much to do here.
+It is ideal to schedule a morning walk and hop onto the train to your next destination the very same day.

 Cost for walk- CHF 30/ $ 32 per person